 Inspiring Young Advocates: Bridging the Gap Between Awareness and Action

 On 11 December 2023, the British Institute of Human Rights (BIHR) marked Human Rights Day 2023 and the 75th anniversary of the Universal Declaration of Human Rights (UDHR) with parliamentarians from across the UK in the House of Lords.
-At the heart of the event were the team from ATD’s Youth Voices project (Kaydence Drayak, Auriela Drayak and Tiegan Boyens), alongside other community groups.
+At the heart of the event were the team from ATD’s Youth Voices project (Kaydence Drayak, Aurelia Drayak and Tiegan Boyens), alongside other community groups.
 Below is an account of the event by Lyle Barker, Economic, Social and Cultural Rights Researcher at the University of Essex Human Rights Centre.

 Imran Khan KC, human rights lawyer and BIHR trustee, led a dynamic event celebrating a year of wins in the fight for human rights.
 From blocking the UK Government’s Rights Removal Bill to championing the Human Rights Act, it was a rallying cry for justice.
 Speakers from diverse backgrounds, including the Joint Committee on Human Rights and the community groups, highlighted the urgent need for accessible resources to empower all, especially vulnerable groups like children and young people, those with learning disabilities, and migrants.